Cool Guitars, Innovative Guitar Ideas, And Some Silly Memes

 - Play melody lines harmonized in 2nd intervals on the G and B strings.
 Don’t be busy: leave a lot of space, to let the lush, echo-y dissonances shine.

-- Add dynamics, play with lots of feel, pick louder, quieter, pick closer to the bridge, over the guitar neck, make your guitar whisper, yell.
+- Add dynamics, play with a lot of feel, pick louder, quieter, pick closer to the bridge, over the guitar neck, make your guitar whisper, yell.

 How can one not like how this sounds? 🙂